ganeshchoudhary/POC/README.md

 # POC
-Assignment is to create a Discord bot and implement some basic commands.
-Discord is a chat platform that's mostly used by the gaming community.
+Assignment is to create a Discord bot and implement some basic commands. functionality

-functionality
 To allow a user to search on google through discord.
 If the user types !google nodejs, reply with top 5 links that you would get when you search nodejs on google.com